akumrao/mediaserver/README.md

-# Very high performing mediaserver.
+# High performing mediaserver.
 It is the only mediaserver which support both webrtc and ortc.

 Live media streaming